 The first place to look is in The Bluebook: A Uniform System of Citation.
 If your copy isn't handy, copies are in the library on Reserve, at the Reference Desk, and in LC-Class on the 4th floor at KF245 .B583.

-The law library now has the 2010 19th edition of the Bluebook.
+The law library has the current 2010 19th edition of the Bluebook.
 There were changes in the Bluebook from previous editions, especially in Rule 18 on The Internet, Electronic Media and Other Nonprint Sources.
-Pace Law Library has a chart summarizing changes to the 19th edition of the Bluebook.

 There is an online version of The Bluebook, although the library does not have a subscription to it.
 If you prefer an online, searchable version of The Bluebook, you can purchase an individual subscription for $32 for one year, $50 for 3 years at http://www.legalbluebook.com.
 It's also now available as an app for Apple devices.

 There is a useful guide entitled Introduction to Basic Legal Citation by Peter W. Martin available on the Cornell LII website at http://www.law.cornell.edu/citation/full_toc.htm.
 It includes explanations, comparisons with ALWD, and examples from both citation manuals.
 Note, however, that its focus is on briefs and professional practice, so it does not include The Bluebook's typography rules for law reviews.
-It was most recently updated in 2011 with rules from the 19th edition of the Bluebook .
+It was most recently updated in 2012 with rules from the 19th edition of the Bluebook and changes in Lexis and Westlaw citations.
 You can also find some Bluebook tips at http://www.legalbluebook.com/Public/BlueTips.aspx.

-- For helpful practice tips, punctuation rules, and explanations of The Bluebook, see Cite-Checker: A Hands-On Guide to Learning Citation Form (KF245 .B68).
+- For helpful practice tips, punctuation rules, and explanations of The Bluebook, see Cite-Checker: Your Guide to Using the Bluebook (KF245 .B68).